-Items of property and equipment are stated at cost less accumulated depreciation and impairment losses.
+Items of property and equipment are stated in the unconsolidated financial statements at cost less accumulated depreciation and impairment losses.

-Where an item of property, plant and equipment comprises major components having different useful lives, they are accounted for as separate items of property and equipment.
+Where an item of property and equipment comprises major components having different useful lives, they are accounted for as separate items of property and equipment.